 Knee Joint Capsule

-The joint capsule of the knee is described as a thick and rigid structure that surrounds the entire knee joint.
+The knee joint capsule is described as a thick and rigid structure that surrounds the entire knee joint.

 A synovial membrane that lines the inside of the capsule produces the synovial fluid, which functions as a lubricant.
 The surrounding ligaments further reinforce the knee joint capsule.

-Each knee joint comprises two menisci, the wedge- or crescent-shaped structures found between the two major bones of the knee: the thigh bone and the shin bone.
+Each knee joint comprises two menisci, the wedge- or crescent-shaped structures found between the two major knee bones: the thigh and shin.
 In the cross-section, the menisci are triangular.
 The upper surfaces of the menisci are in contact with the round prominences of the thigh bone; the lower surfaces of the menisci make contact with the plateaus of the shin bone.

 The lateral meniscus found on the outer edge of the knee is almost circular.
 The lateral meniscus covers a broader portion of the tibial plateau surface than the medial meniscus.